 Size of opportunity on Activation = 0.2 / 0.1 = 50%

-Within the Ladder Planner, we have an enormous database of all the different marketing tactics that have been tested.
-All our clients feed into this central database, so you can see how how well a tactic has performed in aggregate.
+We have an enormous database of all the different marketing tactics that have been tested.
+All our clients feed into this central database to report how well a tactic has performed in aggregate.

 Conceptually it might look like this: